vaclavsvejcar/svejcar-dev/content/drafts/2019-09-22-installing-haskell-on-raspberry-pi-4.md

 tags: haskell, stack, raspberry pi, ghc, arm
 ---

 Last year, I purchased the [Raspberry Pi 3B+] for some hobby projects.
 Shortly after I started to learn [Haskell], I was wondering if I could build and run _Haskell_ software on the [ARMv7] platform.
-So I made some attempts with _Raspberry Pi 3B+_ but quickly realized that despite being able to run compiled binaries, the 1GB or RAM is just not enough to build them using the [GHC].
+So I made some attempts with my _Raspberry_ but quickly realized that despite being able to run compiled binaries, the 1GB or RAM is just not enough to build them using the [GHC].
 So I gave it up for a while.

 Then the [Raspberry Pi 4B] came out, with option to have up to 4GB of RAM.
 So I purchased the 4GB model and tried again.
 This time, with greatly increased available RAM size, I was able to make things working.
 You can find the entire process described in steps bellow.